tianderturpijn/Azure-Security-Center/Labs/04 - VM Protection with JIT/README.md

 ##### Estimated lab time: 15 minutes

 :heavy_exclamation_mark:***Requirements**:*<br>
 Make sure before continuing with this lab that the VM's that you have deployed earlier are showing as **Monitored by Azure Security Center**.
-You can find this setting under **Security Center>Compute & Apps**
+You can find this setting under **Security Center>Compute & Apps**.
+Click on the VM to find this property.

 In this lab you will protect your VMs with Just-In-Time (JIT) access.
 We will show you an additional JIT feature, showcasing the JIT integration with the Azure Compute blade<br>